Nanomechanics and Nanoengineering Laboratory

 More Publications >>

-Prof. Zhu is a Distinguished Professor in the Department of Mechanical and Aerospace Engineering, with affiliated appointments in the Departments of Materials Science and Engineering and Biomedical Engineering, at North Carolina State University (NCSU).
-His group conducts research at the intersection of solid mechanics and micro/nano-technology, including nanomechanics, micro/nano-electromechanical systems, and nanomaterial-enabled stretchable electronics. .
+Prof. Zhu is the Andrew A. Adams Distinguished Professor in the Department of Mechanical and Aerospace Engineering, with affiliated appointments in the Departments of Materials Science and Engineering and Biomedical Engineering, at North Carolina State University (NCSU).
+His group conducts research at the intersection of solid mechanics and micro/nano-technology, including nanomechanics, interfacial mechanics, micro/nano-electromechanical systems, and nanomaterial-enabled stretchable electronics. .